noehurtado/Udacity-tournament/README.md

 Project to track players and matches in a game tournament by Noe Hurtado.

+### Overview:
+Python module that uses PSQL database to keep track of players and matches in a game tournament.

+The tournament uses the Swiss system for pairing up players in each round: players are not eliminated, and each player should be paired with another player with the same number of winds, or as close as possible.

+## Files:
+1. `tournament.py` is our python file that connects to the database.
+2. `tournament.sql` the database file to create the tables and views needed.
+3. `tournament_test.py` to run tests.

 ### Run Tests:
 To make sure everything is working, we use the termainal to run the test: `$ python tournament_test.py`